Clay vs Apollo

 Apollo's API is capable but gated.

-API access requires a Custom plan, so technical buyers can't evaluate programmatic capabilities without an enterprise commitment.
+API access requires a Custom plan, so technical buyers cannot evaluate programmatic capabilities without an enterprise commitment.
 The REST API covers enrichment, search, accounts, contacts, deals, sequences, tasks, and calls.
 OAuth 2.0 is available for technology partners.

 ZoomInfo treats API and MCP access as a core delivery channel, not a premium add-on.

 API access is included in all relevant plans.
-The Enterprise API includes Search & Enrich endpoints, AI intelligence endpoints for account summaries, lookalike expansion, and contact recommendations, a Marketing API for audience management, and a Platform API for engagement data.
+The Enterprise API includes Search and Enrich endpoints, AI intelligence endpoints for account summaries, lookalike expansion, and contact recommendations, a Marketing API for audience management, and a Platform API for engagement data.

 The ZoomInfo MCP server connects AI models directly to ZoomInfo's data as a native tool, listed in the Claude directory and supporting Claude and ChatGPT.
 CEO Schuck described a large financial services firm building an internal app using ZoomInfo's MCP server: "That's a surface area we would never see before."